remche/terraform-openstack-rke2/README.md

 You can tell the module to output kubernetes config by setting `output_kubernetes_config = true`.

+> [!WARNING]
-> :warning: **Interpolating provider variables from module output is not the recommended way to achieve integration**.
+> **Interpolating provider variables from module output is not the recommended way to achieve integration**.
 See [here](https://www.terraform.io/docs/providers/kubernetes/index.html) and [here](https://www.terraform.io/docs/configuration/providers.html#provider-configuration).
 >
 > Use of a data sources is recommended.